 The Certificate IV in Disability is the recognised qualification to become a disability support worker.
 If you're passionate about empowerment, advocacy and inclusion, and want to extend your skills and knowledge of disability, this course is for you.

 Career opportunities, include:

-- disability support worker in non-government residential services
+- disability support worker in accommodation, outreach, employment, day services

 - integration aide/education support